fhernandez04/CloudEX3/README.md

 ### The challenge

-To succeed in this assignment, you must do the following:

 1. Use Docker Compose to orchestrate your **five** containers and deploy **NGINX** to control the traffic between your services based on the request method.
 The containers are as follows: